Flash-X/Flash-X-docs/docs/source/arch.rst

 Unit Test Framework
 -------------------

-In keeping with good software practice, incorporates a unit test framework that allows for rigorous testing and easy isolation of errors.
+In keeping with good software practice, |flashx| incorporates a unit test framework that allows for rigorous testing and easy isolation of errors.
+The components of the unit test show up in two different places in the
+|flashx| source tree.
+One is a dedicated path in the ``Simulation`` unit,
+``Simulation/SimulationMain/unitTest/UnitTestName``, where
-The components of the unit test show up in two different places in the source tree.
-One is a dedicated path in the unit, , where is the name of a specific unit test.
-The other place is a subdirectory called , somewhere in the hierarchy of the corresponding unit which implements a function and any helper functions it may need.
+*UnitTestName* is the name of a specific unit test.
+The other place is a subdirectory called ``unitTest``, somewhere in the hierarchy of the corresponding unit which implements a function ``Unit_unitTest`` and any helper functions it may need.
 The primary reason for organizing unit tests in this somewhat confusing way is that unit tests are special cases of simulation setups that also need extensive access to internal data of the unit being tested.
 By splitting the unit test into two places, it is possible to meet both requirements without violating unit encapsulation.
-We illustrate the functioning of the unit test framework with the unit test of the Eos unit.
+We illustrate the functioning of the unit test framework with the unit test of the ``Eos`` unit.
 For more details please see .
-The Eos unit test needs its own version of the routine which makes a call to its routine.
-The initial conditions specification and unit test specific are placed in , since the Simulation unit allows any substitute function to be placed in the specific simulation directory.
-The function resides in , and therefore has access to all internal Eos data structures and helper functions.
+The ``Eos`` unit test needs its own version of the routine ``Driver/Driver_evolveFlash`` which makes a call to its ``Eos_unitTest`` routine.
+The initial conditions specification and unit test specific ``Driver_evolveFlash`` are placed in ``Simulation/SimulationMain/unitTest/Eos``, since the ``Simulation`` unit allows any substitute |flashx| function to be placed in the specific simulation directory.
+The function ``Eos_unitTest`` resides in ``physics/Eos/unitTest``, and therefore has access to all internal ``Eos`` data structures and helper functions.